 To optimize your chances, submit all materials at least two weeks before these deadlines and confirm receipt via each school’s online portal.
 Attend virtual or in-person information sessions to clarify any requirements and connect with admissions counselors.
 If you’re comparing program selectivity and start dates, exploring insights on where is the easiest nursing school to get into? can help you identify the best entry point for your nursing career.

-What are the prerequisites For enrolling in a Nursing program in Columbia, MO?
+What are the prerequisites for enrolling in nursing degree program in Columbia?

 Application Timeline and How to Apply